adaanene/LAMP/project_1.md

 Scope: to gain familiarity with the Linux terminal and commands,  to generate and implement LAMP components

-## **Step 1: Setting up OpenSSH server and connecting to EC2 instance**
+## Step 1: Setting up OpenSSH server and connecting to EC2 instance

-AWS server was connected to with ssh
-`ssh -i "PBL_key_pair.pem" ubuntu@ec2-13-41-225-1.eu-west-2.compute.amazonaws.com`

 Links used for help